 The roof of the mouth is basically the floor of the nose, so if your child has a deep palate that constricts their nasal cavity or if their maxilla is narrow and forces the tongue to block the throat, they won’t be able to breathe properly.
 Thankfully, they are still developing, and facial development impacts the airway.

-This means an orthopedic intervention such as wearing a RAAGA (Removable Anterior Growth Guidance Appliance), can be used for children who are still developing their adult teeth to turn their breathing difficulties around.
+This means an orthopedic intervention such as wearing a RAGGA (Removable Anterior Growth Guidance Appliance), can be used for children who are still developing their adult teeth to turn their breathing difficulties around.

 How It Helps Your Child Avoid Braces

 The oral growth guidance appliance looks kind of like a retainer.
 It works by stimulating and correcting lower jaw growth —pushing it forward and up — to keep the airway open so your child can breathe easily and prevent snoring as well as keep their jaw joints and body posture healthy.

 Once the corrected development is achieved, their lips will properly surround the teeth, the jaw shape and size will grow correctly, and the end result will be a healthy and beautiful face and jaw.

 When the jaw and face develop properly, it allows for proper tongue placement and lip seal.
 Essentially, the tongue, lips, and cheeks are nature’s braces, and when they are functioning correctly they help get and keep emerging teeth in their aligned position.